Unreal C++ speedrun

 in the engine source code.

 It’s very common to build a C++ base class and a BP subclass together that form a single logical unit, especially with actor classes.
-C++ is great at core architecture, performance, and being source controlled; BP is great at asset references, visuals, ease of programming, fast iteration, and async code.
-Good luck replicating a Timeline node in C++ without special extensions such as C++20 coroutines.
-It’s far simpler to define a BlueprintImplementableEvent (more on this later) and call it from C++.
+C++ is great at core architecture, performance, and being source controlled; BP is great at asset references, visuals, ease of programming for non-technical people, and fast iteration.

 There is a thing as too much C++.